 3. Cal Grant

 Federal Pell Grant

 Pell Grants will be awarded based on financial need according to your Estimated Family Contribution (EFC) and Cost of Attendance (COA).
-The maximum award a student is eligible to receive for the academic year will be posted to the Colleague AIDE screen.
-The maximum Pell grant award is $5,645 for the 2013-2014 academic year.
+The maximum award a student is eligible to receive for the academic year will be posted to the students’ account.
+The maximum Pell grant award is $5,775 for the 2015-2016 academic year.
 The actual amount a student receives will be prorated based on actual units of enrollment for the term and will be adjusted for changes in enrollment per the disbursement schedule.